gagan-iitb/CS550/README.md

 Grading Policy
 --------------
 The grading policy has been designed to give as much hands-on practice to students while making sure the fundamentals are strong.
 * Mid-sem Exam: 25%
+* End-sem Exam: 25%
 * Theory/Conceptual Homework: 10%
-* Programming Assignments: 30%
+* Programming Assignments: Not Graded
-* Major Project: 25%
+* Major Project: 30%
 * Surprise Quiz(es):  10%  (5-6 in-class/lab assessments, typically after every segment).
 No prior intimation will be given.

 4 assignments (Scaled up to a total of 600 points)